marty90/priv-accept/README.md

 You need Python 3 with the `selenium` library.
 You also need Google Chrome and [chromedriver](https://chromedriver.chromium.org/) to allow Selenium using it.

-Cookie-Accept can also be built in a Docker image to allow parallel and isolated experiment.
+Priv-Accept can also be built in a Docker image to allow parallel and isolated experiment.
 You can build the Docker image using the `Dockerfile` provided in this repo.
 The images extends the [BrowserTime](https://www.sitespeed.io/documentation/browsertime/) image to profit from the ready-to-use setup.

 ### Usage

-Cookie-Accept runs via command line and accept the following arguments:
+Priv-Accept runs via command line and accept the following arguments:

 ```
-cookie-accept.py    [-h] [--url URL] [--outfile OUTFILE]
+priv-accept.py    [-h] [--url URL] [--outfile OUTFILE]
                     [--accept_words ACCEPT_WORDS]
                     [--chrome_driver CHROME_DRIVER]
                     [--screenshot_dir SCREENSHOT_DIR] [--lang LANG]